Togetsukyo (Kimi Omou)

-"Togetsukyo (Kimi Omou)" (渡月橋 ～君 想ふ～, Togetsu-kyō Kimi Omou) is a song by Japanese singer songwriter Mai Kuraki, taken from her fourth compilation album Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!
+"Togetsukyo (Kimi Omofu)" (渡月橋 ～君 想ふ～, Togetsu-kyō Kimi Omofu) is a song by Japanese singer songwriter Mai Kuraki, taken from her fourth compilation album Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!
 (2017).
 It was released on April 12, 2017 on physical format and April 19, 2017 on digital format by Northern Music and served as the theme song to the 2017 Japanese animated film Detective Conan: Crimson Love Letter.
-"Togetsukyo (Kimi Omou)" is a Gagaku-inspired ballad.
+"Togetsukyo (Kimi Omofu)" is a Gagaku-inspired ballad.
 The song was written by Kuraki herself and her long-time collaborator Akihito Tokunaga.
-The song was later included on Kuraki's twelfth studio album Kimi Omou: Shunkashūtō.
+The song was later included on Kuraki's twelfth studio album Kimi Omofu: Shunkashūtō.

 The song has become Kuraki's most successful single since her 2004 single "Ashita e Kakeru Hashi", peaking at number two in the Billboard Japan Hot 100 and five in the Oricon Singles Chart, selling over 76,000 physical copies and downloaded over 250,000 times.

 Critical reception

-"Togetsukyo (Kimi Omou)" received mostly positive reviews from critics.
+"Togetsukyo (Kimi Omofu)" received mostly positive reviews from critics.
 CD Journal noted that the arrangement of the song reflects Kuraki's elegant and the taste of Japan.
 Also, the website acclaimed her voice as innocent and mellowed.

 Commercial performance

-"Togetsukyo (Kimi Omou)" debuted at number 5 on the Oricon Weekly Singles Chart, selling 29,846 physical copies.
+"Togetsukyo (Kimi Omofu)" debuted at number 5 on the Oricon Weekly Singles Chart, selling 29,846 physical copies.
 It became her first single in the last 8 years to sell over 29,000 physical copies in its first week.
 The song also entered Japan Hot 100 chart at number nine and peaked at number two after released on digital format.